Tayya-D/Everything-eBPF/eBPF-files/notes.md

 There are lots of functions related to networking.
 Kprobes can be used and attached whenever an entry; kretprobe for exit from a kernal function occurs.
 An example would be 'tcp_v4_connect()' kernal function

+### Program Types ###

 BPF_PROG_TYPE_SOCKET_FILTER program type allows us to attach to the raw socket interface and copy/filter what gets sent to userspace, for performant obversability.
-And example of this can be achieved via 'attch_raw_socket()'
+And example of this can be achieved via 'attch_raw_socket()'.
+As mentioned before, this is used for oberservability purposes only.

+BPF_PROG_TYPE_XDP

 =====
 =====